TERMS & CONDITIONS

 (ii) Any manifest errors and omissions in such quotation which shall be corrected by the Company when identified by the Company or drawn to the Company’s attention in writing by the Client and such corrected terms shall prevail; and

-(c) not be varied except by agreement signed in writing by the Company and the Client.
+(c) not be varied except by an agreement signed in writing by the Company and the Client.

 2.2 The Client’s acceptance of a quotation for Services by the Company constitutes an offer by the Client to purchase the Services on these terms and conditions.